Back to the articles

 • Optical 3D measurement technology (e.g. 3D scanner)

-In computed tomography, homogeneous components, such as plastic components or light metals, but also inhomogeneous components (fiber composites) are examined and recorded three-dimensionally
+In computed tomography, homogeneous components, such as plastic components or light metals, but also inhomogeneous components (fiber composites) are examined and captured in three dimensions.

-Computed tomography in metrology is not to be confused with the process of the same name from medicine.
-While medicine focuses on the examination of the human body, metrology deals exclusively with the examination of a component
+Computed tomography in metrology should not be confused with the process of the same name in medicine.
+While medicine focuses on the examination of the human body, metrology is exclusively concerned with the examination of a component

-Even before production, the actual metrological work and preparation of the measurement of the test specimens begins.
-The CAD data used serve as the basis.
+The actual metrological work and preparation for measuring the test specimens begins even before production.
+The CAD data used serves as the basis.
 These are used to create a test plan or measurement program

-The individual reference and measurement points of the component are precisely defined in the inspection plan.
-After the first near-series component has been manufactured, it is scanned in the ICT system.
+The individual reference and measuring points of the component are precisely defined in the test plan.
+After production of the first near-series component, a scan is carried out in the ICT system.
 After scanning, the component is displayed in 3D volume data and read into the evaluation software.

-Now the 3D point cloud is matched with the CAD design data.
+The 3D point cloud is now compared with the CAD design data.

-Deviations are output in a log with the measuring software.
-For a better visualization, the display is also done in colors, which clarify the degree of deviation.
+Deviations are output in a log using the measurement software.
+For better visualization, the deviations are also displayed in colors to illustrate the degree of deviation.
 These colored 3D representations are referred to as target/actual comparisons.

-With the help of a CT scanner, you can see the complete inner and outer geometry of the workpiece.
+With the help of a CT scanner, you can see the complete internal and external geometry of the workpiece.
 Even the smallest deviations and component defects can be localized with the CT scanner.

-Even soft materials, such as elastomers, can be precisely examined and tested metrologically using this method.
+Even soft materials, such as elastomers, can be precisely examined and tested using this method.

 More about CT here